jcamier/pytest-docker/projects/app/README.md

 # To Run Test

-first navigate to root of directory and install necessary libs using command
+first navigate to root of directory app and install necessary libs using command

 >npm install